sfallahadl/aws-gitops-workshop/content/10_prerequisites/install_gitops_agent.md

 codefresh install gitops codefresh
 ```

 This command will start a wizard that will ask you several questions.
+Choose the default
+answer in all questions.

 After you answer them the installation of the agent will take place.

 {{% notice warning %}}